-Alfredo Ortiz: Trump and America hit a major milestone (for the first time in 70 years)
+Alfredo Ortiz: Trump, America hit major milestone (for the first time in 70 years)

 But how did we get here?
 The same approach America has capitalized on since our founding: free market innovation.
 With looming fears of domestic oil shortages, U.S. companies began experimenting with new techniques to extract the resources from right under our feet.
 The result has been the shale revolution and an oil boom in the U.S.

 Being a net exporter of crude oil and petroleum products is a win-win for U.S. businesses and consumers.
 In addition to the perks of being self-sufficient, a growing supply of oil here at home will push prices down.
-A lesson most learned in Econ 101.
+That's a lesson most learned in Econ 101.

 It’s not simply economic theory.
-Since the per-gallon price of gas peaked in 2008—roughly the same time the U.S. oil trade imbalance began to improve—the price has dropped by roughly 35 percent.
+Since the per-gallon price of gas peaked in 2008 — roughly the same time the U.S. oil trade imbalance began to improve — the price has dropped by about 35 percent.
 Although not perfectly correlated because other factors have influenced cost, it’s clear that an increase in domestic production has corresponded with a downward trend in price.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-As a result, not only is the price to fill-up your gas tank cheaper, but it’s less costly to ship products across the country.
+As a result, not only is the price to fill up your gas tank cheaper, but it’s less costly to ship products across the country.
 Rarely do consumers solely shop local.

 Businesses are impacted in a similar way.
-The local restaurant doesn’t cut down the tree out-front to make napkins or cast a net into the neighboring pond to collect fresh fish.
-These products are shipped-in from elsewhere.
-And lower transportation costs equal price savings—a financial windfall that ultimately trickles down to consumers.
+The local restaurant doesn’t cut down the tree out front to make napkins or cast a net into the neighboring pond to collect fresh fish.
+These products are shipped in from elsewhere.
+And lower transportation costs equal price savings — a financial windfall that ultimately trickles down to consumers.

 Small businesses in particular benefit from dropping transit costs.
-Compared to larger companies, small enterprises usually operate under tighter budget constraints—which are more greatly impacted by changing operational costs.
+Compared to larger companies, small enterprises usually operate under tighter budget constraints, which are more greatly impacted by changing operational costs.
 Therefore, financial savings spurred by energy independence have an outsized impact.

 As a result, the country’s 30 million small businesses are able to remain more competitive and continue to breathe life into local economies around the country.